kingdonb/webservices/README.md

 ## Contributing

+The basis of this gem was code created by Brandon Rich.

 1. Fork it ( http://github.com/<my-github-username>/webservices/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)